weareindi/weareindi/README.md

 # We Are Indi

-Digital software consultancy.
+Web design and development with a professional, personal service

 ## Contact

-Based in Southampton, UK - We're open to work with global clients.
+Based in Southampton, UK - I'm open to work with global clients.
 Get in touch here: [hello@weareindi.co.uk](mailto:hello@weareindi.co.uk)